jasonlll88/Terraform/01-BuildingInfrasEC2/README.md

 This command apply the changes
 `terraform apply`

+This command will destroy the created infrastructure `terraform destroy`

 ## Troubleshootings

  - You could have problem with the VPC, this will work with the [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html?shortFooter=true#create-default-vpc)